 Spreading Jam (13g) and standard butter (10g) on a piece of toast would mean eating 8.2g of fat, of which 5.2g is saturated, and 10.5g sugar.
 Whereas a serving of Nutella contains 4.7g fat of which 1.7g is saturates and 8.5g of sugar.

-This is in line with the government Eatwell Plate, which aims to make healthy eating easier to understand by giving a visual representation of the types and proportions of foods people need for a healthy and well balanced diet.
-It shows that both sugar and fat are acceptable in small quantities as part of a balanced diet.
+This is in line with the government Eatwell Guide, which aims to make healthy eating easier to understand by giving a visual representation of the types and proportions of foods people need for a healthy and well balanced diet.
+It shows that foods which are high in sugars and fats can be consumed in small quantities.
 The key is balance and moderation – some foods like fruits and vegetables in large amounts and others like Nutella in small amounts.